fortran-lang/stdlib/doc/specs/stdlib_linalg.md

 `b`: Shall be a rank-1 or rank-2 array of the same kind as `a`, containing the right-hand-side vector(s).
 It is an `intent(in)` argument.

 `x`: Shall be a rank-1 or rank-2 array of the same kind and size as `b`, that returns the solution(s) to the system.
 It is an `intent(inout)` argument, and must have the `contiguous` property.

+`pivot` (optional): Shall be a rank-1 array of the same kind and matrix dimension as `a`, providing storage for the diagonal pivot indices.
+It is an `intent(inout)` arguments, and returns the diagonal pivot indices.

 `overwrite_a` (optional): Shall be an input logical flag. if `.true.`, input matrix `a` will be used as temporary storage and overwritten.
 This avoids internal data allocation.
 This is an `intent(in)` argument.